AMERICAN GOURD SOCIETY PO BOX 2186 KOKOMO, IN 46904

 Burning techniques

-The burning techniques consist of three basic styles; line, shading and stippling.
+Burning techniques consist of three basic styles; lines, shading and stippling.
 There isn’t a right or wrong way of doing pyrography, however as in any type of art, there are certain guidelines that create a more appealing end result.

 Home